• Skip to primary navigation

 This post may contain affiliate links.
 Please read my affiliate policy.

 A Summertime salad with the freshest market veggies.
 We’ve eaten this salad as a main course, but it can be a star side or fabulous starter.
-Green Bean Salad with Peas, Chard and Dijon Tarragon Vinaigrette is snappy and oh so fresh! vegan + gluten free
+Green Bean Salad with Peas, Chard and Dijon Tarragon Vinaigrette is snappy and oh so fresh!
+This recipe is vegetarian, vegan and gluten free.

 A bowl of Green Bean Salad with Peas, Chard and Dijon Tarragon Vinaigrette.